 3. Submit for a CAGE Code

-After completing the two registration processes above, businesses can finally use their listed status with the systems for awards management (SAM) and their DUNS number to request a CAGE Code.
+After completing the two registration processes above, businesses can finally use their listed status with the systems for awards management (SAM) and their UEI number to request a CAGE Code.

 This involves one last submission process in which businesses must carefully fill out a final series of online forms.
 Afterward, if done correctly, the Defense Logistics Agency will issue them a CAGE Code specific to their organization—allowing them to access the federal marketplace.